jpvantassel/hvsrpy/docs/index.rst

-.. hvsrpy documentation master file, created by sphinx-quickstart on Tue Nov 12 10:00:56 2019.
-You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 hvsrpy Documentation
 ====================

 `hvsrpy` is a Python package for horizontal-to-vertical spectral ratio processing.
-It includes two main class definitons `Sensor3c` and `Hvsr`.
-These classes include various methods for creating and manipulating 3-component sensor and horizontal-to-vertical spectral ratio objects, respectively.
+It includes three main class definitions `Sensor3c`, `Hvsr`, and `HvsrRotated`.
+These classes include various methods for creating and manipulating 3-component sensor and horizontal-to-vertical spectral ratio objects.

 This package and the classes therein are actively being developed, so if you do not see a feature you would like it may very well be under development and